7 Days in Sicily: 7-Day Itinerary with Maps & Tips

 Reach it to stroll in its historic center and admire the beauty of Isola Bella and its Roman theater (tickets here), from which you can also enjoy the majesty of the place you will reach tomorrow: Etna.

 For this second overnight stay, my suggestion is to check availability at the La Terrazza Sul Mare B&B.

 Itinerary of the day on Google Maps.

-The third day of this itinerary in Eastern Sicily is the one in which you will reach the fascinating, majestic and imposing highest active volcano in Europe.
+The third day of this Sicily itinerary is the one in which you will reach the fascinating, majestic and imposing highest active volcano in Europe.

 The most complete excursion that will make you fully understand its grandeur is the trek to reach the summit craters.
 With this excursion you will reach the top of the volcano with an expert guide, who can take you up to admire the famous summit craters.